rrmistry/rrmistry.github.io/src/lib/resume.markdown

 # Background:

-Strategic Cloud & Data Architect | Cross-Functional Technology Leader

-Driving Enterprise Data Governance, Security, and Architectural Excellence

-Innovative technologist with a proven track record of designing robust, compliant data ecosystems that bridge technical complexity and organizational objectives.
-Expert in architecting scalable cloud solutions that ensure regulatory compliance, enhance operational security, and enable data-driven decision-making through seamless integration of cutting-edge technologies and cross-functional collaboration.
+**I architect cloud solutions that cut costs and unlock data insights.**

+Cloud & Data Architect specializing in building secure, compliant data ecosystems that bridge technical complexity and business objectives.
+Proven track record of delivering scalable solutions with measurable impact—from $3.8M infrastructure savings to automating processes that save 2500+ hours weekly.

 ---